[Protosimplex] [Examples and illustrations]

 This throuput into quantum mechanical probabilities for example can have an influence during a collision of two molecules, so that it will come to an actual chemical reaction or not.

-Because a projection only is possible toward a smaller number of dimensions, this latest projection from S must take place on a single coordinate, i.e. on time T1 (x4 ).
+Because a projection is only possible toward a smaller number of dimensions, this latest projection from S must take place on a single coordinate, i.e. on time T1 (x4 ).
 That means in practice that quantum-mechanical events will be shifted minimally in time, whereby probabilities of physical interaction shift in each point in time.

 A mathematical description of this model supplies the kind of periodically varying probability amplitudes, as they are actually observed in quantum mechanics.
 (You will find this in Elementarstrukturen der Materie, Vol 3, 1998)